-J. Disciplinary areas of DEGREES CONFERRED
+J. DISCIPLINARY AREAS OF DEGREES CONFERRED

-Degrees conferred between July 1, 2006 and June 30, 2007.
+Degrees conferred between July 1, 2007 and June 30, 2008.
 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
-If you prefer, you can
+Calculate the percentage from your institution's IPEDS Completions by using the sum of $1^{st}$ and $2^{nd}$ majors for each CIP code as the numerator and the sum of the Grand Total by $1^{st}$ Majors and the Grand Total by $2^{nd}$ major as the denominator.
+If you prefer, you can compute the percentages using $1^{st}$ majors only.

 Category Diploma/ Certificates Associate Bachelor's CIP 2000 Categories to Include

 Agriculture 1

 Natural resources/environmental 3

 science

 Architecture 4

 Area and ethnic studies 5

-Communications/journalism 7.2 9
+Communications/journalism 6.22 9

 Communication technologies 10

-Computer and information 0.8 11
+Computer and information sciences 0.40 11

-sciences

 Personal and culinary services 12

-Education 9.9 13
+Education 4.62 13

-Engineering 0.6 14
+Engineering 0.60 14

 Engineering technologies 15

 Foreign languages and literature 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 3.1 23
+English 4.42 23

-Liberal arts/general studies 6.0 24
+Liberal arts/general studies 5.42 24

 Library science 25

-Biological/life sciences 8.9 26
+Biological/life sciences 2.81 26

-Mathematics 0.8 27
+Mathematics 0.60 27

 Military science and technologies 29

-Interdisciplinary studies 0.4 30
+Interdisciplinary studies 1.61 30

 Parks and recreation 31

-Philosophy and religious studies 0.8 38
+Philosophy and religious studies 0.40 38

-Theology and religious vocations 1.2 39
+Theology and religious vocations 0.80 39

-Physical sciences 0.6 40
+Physical sciences 1.00 40

 Science technologies 41

-Psychology 6.2 42
+Psychology 10.04 42

-Security and protective services 0.8 43
+Security and protective services 3.21 43

 Public administration and social 44

 services

-Social sciences 4.8 45
+Social sciences 6.83 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

-Transportation and materials 49
+Transportation and materials moving 49

-moving 2.0 70

-Visual and performing arts 2.9 50
+Visual and performing arts 4.42 50

-Health professions and related 27.5 51
+Health professions and related 30.52 51

-Sciences Descinate and free elections 145 50
+sciences 10.65

-Business/marketing 14.5 52
+Business/marketing 13.65 52

-History 2.9 54
+History 2.41 54

+Other 1000/ 1000/ 1000/

-Other TOTAL 100% 100% 100% 1
+TOTAL 100% 100% 100%